intel/pmem-csi/README.md

 ### Development system using Virtual Machine

-Early development and verification was performed on qemu-emulated NVDIMMs.
+Early development and verification was performed on QEMU-emulated NVDIMMs.

 The build was verified on the system described below:

 * Host: Dell Poweredge R620, distro: openSUSE Leap 15.0, kernel 4.12.14, qemu 2.11.2
 * Guest VM: 32GB RAM, 8 vCPUs, Ubuntu 18.04.1 server, kernel 4.15.0, 4.18.0, 4.19.1
-* See [README-qemu-notes](README-qemu-notes.txt) for more details about VM config
+* See [README-qemu-notes](README-qemu-notes.md) for more details about VM config

 ### Get source code

 Use the command: `git clone https://github.com/otcshare/Pmem-CSI csi-pmem`

 > **NOTE:** The repository name is mixed-case but the paths are
 > lowercase-only.
-If you want to build the code using Go, then
-> the driver code must reside on the path `github.com/intel/csi-pmem/`
+To build the plugin, the driver code must reside on the path github.com/intel/csi-pmem/
 >
 > You must specify a different destination path when cloning:
 > `git clone .../Pmem-CSI csi-pmem`